-Warsaw, Poland – Polish national airline LOT unveiled new direct air routes between Poland and the United States to be operated as of next year.
+Warsaw, Poland – Polish national airline LOT unveiled new direct flights between Poland and the US to be operated as of next year.

 LOT announced it will launch a new direct connection between Krakow, the country’s second biggest city and home to its second biggest airport, and New York’s JFK.